 Power Based Violence and Title IX

-Northwestern State is committed to eliminating sexual misconduct in our community, advocating for students who have experienced sexual assault or sexual harassment, and respecting the rights of both complainants and respondents.
+Northwestern State is committed to eliminating sexual misconduct in our community, advocating for anyone who has experienced sexual assault or sexual harassment, and respecting the rights of both complainants and respondents.

 Northwestern State prohibits discrimination and sexual misconduct on the basis of sex, which includes sexual harassment, sexual assault, dating violence, domestic violence, stalking, and coercion.
-NSU also prohibits discrimination based on sexual orientation, gender identity, or gender expression.
-This policy includes protection for women, men, and all members of the LGBTQIA+ community.
+NSU also prohibits discrimination based on sexual orientation.

 Responsible Employee